-That's because a person with knowledge of the situation tells Acme Packing Company that Moore is expected to miss the remainder of the playoffs with lateral compartment syndrome.
-The person requested anonymity because the injury has not been officially announced.
+A league source with knowledge of the situation tells Acme Packing Company that Moore will miss the remainder of the playoffs with lateral compartment syndrome.
+The source requested anonymity because the injury has not been officially announced.

 Moore underwent surgery to alleviate lateral compartment syndrome in his leg on November 18.
 The Broncos placed him on injured reserve with the designation to return the following day.
 Had Denver's medical staff cleared Moore, he could have been eligible to return for this Sunday's conference championship game against the Patriots.

 Despite only playing in 10 games this season, Moore set a career high in interceptions (2) and was on pace for more tackles (70) than in any previous season.
 Without Moore, Denver's defense finished the season with the 27th-most passing yards allowed and gave up the 22nd-most points in the NFL.

 Losing Moore for the remainder of the playoffs represents the latest blow to an injury-riddled defense.
 This past weekend, starting cornerback Chris Harris tore the ACL in his left knee.
 This comes in the wake of Von Miller's torn right ACL suffered a few weeks prior.
 The Broncos will also be without defensive linemen Kevin Vickerson and Derek Wolfe who were lost earlier in the season.

 - Green Bay Packers Offseason Primer: The Future of the Offensive Line

 - Cheese Curds: Green Bay Packers News and Links for January 15, 2014

 - Packers' Ben McAdoo Hired by Giants as Offensive Coordinator